 Do knee braces really work for dogs?

 The quick answer is yes.
-So why didn't my Vet offer bracing as an option to help my dog?
-Many Veterinarians didn't have much success with early braces designs.
-This left them with a bad taste in their mouth.
-So much has changed over the past 15 years...
+So why didn't my Veterinarian offer bracing as an option to help my dog?
+Many Veterinarians didn't have much success with early braces designs, which left them with a bad taste in their mouths.
+So much has changed over the past 15 years.

 Early braces were made by do-good pet parents.
 They all started by looking for solutions to help their limping dog.
 Yet, these pet parents didn't quite understand some mechanical principles to make the knee braces effective.

-Today, braces are made by actual orthotists (people trained in brace making) that have researched mechanics and materials that work for dogs.
+Today, braces are made by actual orthotists (people trained in brace making) who have researched mechanics and materials that work for dogs.

 To better understand what has changed, let's look at dog knee braces from 3 different perspectives.